Daisy0419/Telescope-Searching-Problem/README.md

 cd ~/Telescope-Search-Problem/sky_tiling
 ```

+Note that much of the tiling code is modified from the Python 2.7 project at https://github.com/shaonghosh/sky_tiling

 #### 3.2.1 Precompute FoV Projections (~ 10 minutes)

 Each telescope's FoV is projected onto the unit sphere to precompute tile boundaries.